12 Abandoned Castles To Visit In England

 Dunstanburgh Castle

-The magnificent ruins of Dunstanburgh Castle tower over the Northumberland coastline.
-Owned by the National Trust and maintained by English Heritage, a trip to the castle makes for a peaceful day out due to its location by the ocean.
+The dramatic ruins of Dunstanburgh Castle rise above the Northumberland coast.
+Owned by the National Trust and managed by English Heritage, its seaside location makes for a peaceful and scenic visit.

-Throughout its history, and because of its remote location, the country did not consider Dunstanburgh Castle as a military stronghold.
-For the most part, it served as a place of refuge during Scottish raids and a landing place for nobility traveling to Scotland.
+Due to its remote setting, Dunstanburgh was never a key military stronghold.
+Instead, it served as a refuge during Scottish raids and a landing point for nobles heading north.

 Built during the 12th century in Newark-on-Trent, timber was the chief material of Newark Castle.
 Five hundred years later, the castle was dismantled and restored in the 19th century after the English civil war.